 Susan Roudebush, Board Member, moved to Oregon after finishing graduate school at Purdue.
 She worked for the University of Oregon as a trainer, curriculum developer, and design team member for the Career Information System, a career guidance software program used nationwide.
 She is an avid vocalist and serves on the Britt Society board.
 Susan retired in 2015 and now enjoys working on environmental efforts to preserve the Monument’s biodiversity for future generations.

-Howard Hunter, Board Member, was the former CSNM Asst.
+Howard Hunter, Advocacy Chair, was the former CSNM Asst.
 Monument Manager.
 He spent a career in forestry, recreation, and natural resource management.
 After being the manager of the CSNM for the first twelve years he is familiar with all aspects of its management.

 Morgyn Ellis, Student Board Member, is a New Jersey native who has found her way to the Rogue Valley after earning her Bachelor’s in Environmental Science and spending four exciting and inspiring years in outdoor education in order to pursue her M.S. in Environmental Education at Southern Oregon University.